kiboschool/course-artificial-intelligence/src/lessons/intelligence-via-search/search-problems.md

         raise ValueError(f"Unknown action: {action}")
 ```

+- Note: The sample code above does not check if the new state is valid or not.
 </Details>

-## Exercise The 8-Puzzle Problem
+## Exercise: The 8-Puzzle Problem

+Now, it's your turn to model a search problem.

 The 8-puzzle problem is a puzzle invented and popularized by Noyes Palmer Chapman in the 1870s.
 It is played on a 3-by-3 grid with 8 square blocks labeled 1 through 8 and a blank square.
 Your goal is to rearrange the blocks so that they are in order.
 You are permitted to slide blocks horizontally or vertically into the blank square.
-The following shows a sequence of legal moves from an initial board position (left) to the goal position (right).

 <p align="center">
 <img src="../../images/sample-8-puzzle.png" width = "500px"/>
 </p>

-Take 15 minutes and try to model this problem.
-State the state space, initial state, goal state, actions, and transition model.
+Take 10 minutes and try to model this problem.
+State the **state space, initial state, goal test, actions, and transition model.**

 This is a crucial step in your learning process.
 Don't rush through it; take the 15 minutes and try.
 If you can't do it, that's totally fine.
 You can check the solution below.
 But, please, try to do it first.

 <p align="center">
 <img src="../../images/10-min-timer.png" width = "300px"/>